 How did you find your premises?

-Why are the premises ideally suited to your business?
+Why are they ideally suited to your business?

 Who are your neighbours?

-What are the shop rental/sales prices like in this area?
+What are the rental/sales prices like in this area?

 How many people visit your business each day?